 Honeysuckle Provisions

-Honeysuckle Provisions serves reliably great breakfast and lunch — spiced beef patties enclosed in a dough pocket that tastes a little like toasted Cheez-its, platters with grits and eggs, chocolate chip cookies, a hoagie slapped with thinly sliced marinated turnips that will fuck up your relationship with other hoagies.
-But Omar TateCybille St. Aude-Tate, and their team’s mission is larger than the contents of the refrigerated case behind the counter.
+Honeysuckle Provisions serves reliably great breakfast and lunch — maple-sage sausage (or black-eyed pea scrapple) sandwiches with Cooper Sharp and eggs, juicy fried chicken thigh tucked into a fluffy buttermilk biscuit, platters with creamy grits and eggs, brown sugar-dusted lattes infused with yams and molasses, a hoagie slapped with thinly sliced marinated turnips that are so good, you’ll never look at a hoagie the same way again.
+But Omar Tate, Cybille St. Aude-Tate, and their team’s mission is larger than the contents of the refrigerated case behind the counter.
 This Afrocentric grocer and cafe spotlights the traditions of and directly supports Black farmers and makers — whether that’s through baking earthy-nutty yam bread, offering a Black farmers subscription box, or providing neighbors with fresh local produce in a segment of West Philly that largely relies on a few spread-out grocery chains.
 It’s one thing for a business to make amazing food; it’s another for them to construct (by way of dismantling) a system of agricultural exchange.
+If you’re a takeout kinda person, you can save $5 on Wednesdays and Thursdays when you order directly through their Toast site.
 310 South 48th Street.

 Vientiane Cafe

-Vientiane is one of those long-standing businesses — along with Dahlak and Fu-Wah — that has shaped the restaurant landscape of Baltimore Avenue over the past fews decades.
+Vientiane is one of those long-standing businesses — along with Dahlak and Fu-Wah — that has shaped the restaurant landscape of Baltimore Avenue over the past few decades.
 You could come here for dinner and go heavy on Thai dishes, like the drunken noodles slick with spicy basil and garlic sauce, but we recommend trying at least a few of the Lao specialties, too.
 The king soup lives loudly in our brain all winter: a huge bowl of vermicelli noodles, veggies, and your choice of protein in a red-curry-coconut broth.
-And no meal at Vientiane would be truly right without lime-inflected sai gawk sausage for the table.
+And no meal at Vientiane would be truly right without lime-infused sai gawk sausage for the table.
 4728 Baltimore Avenue.

 Buna Cafe

 Buna Cafe draws folks in the minute they step through the door with warm, earth-tone walls and friendly staff.
 The restaurant (one of the newer options in the neighborhood) prides itself on Ethiopian classics, like ful with its mashed fava beans in a spicy tomato-based stew and slow-cooked vegetable platters served over injera.
 Diners looking for a meat option should order the tibs for a fragrant stir-fry with onions, garlic, rosemary, and Ethiopian butter with chunks of well-seasoned goat.
-Order it “juicy”-style for extra sauce.
-Then cap off your meal with their “Gold is The Cure” tea and enjoy a strong ginger, turmeric and garlic mix that’s smoothed over by honey and milk.
+Order it juicy-style for extra sauce.
+Then cap off your meal with their “Gold is the Cure” tea and enjoy a strong ginger, turmeric, and garlic mix that’s smoothed over by honey and milk.
 5121 Baltimore Avenue.

 Brown Sugar Bakery

 Platters fly out of the family-owned Brown Sugar Bakery on 52nd Street, which happens to be covered with posters of Soca artists and old, framed newspaper clippings.
 Make it over to this Trini hotspot around 2 p.m. for curried chickpea-stuffed fried flatbread doubles (they don’t offer the full menu until the afternoon).
-While you’re at it, try the slow-cooked stewed chicken over rice with extra gravy, cabbage and macaroni and cheese.
+While you’re at it, try the slow-cooked stewed chicken over rice with extra gravy, cabbage, and macaroni and cheese.
 Brown Sugar only has a couple booths for seating, but nearby Malcolm X Park is always an option for lighter snacks like their sweet bread.
 219 South 52nd Street.

 Saad’s

 Dig into a platter at Saad’s and you’ll quickly understand why owner Saad Alrayes prides himself on his restaurant’s story.
 Alrayes, who moved to the U.S. from Lebanon, started a lunch truck in University City out of concern when he saw the limited halal options for Muslims here in Philadelphia.
 That special lunch truck grew into a casual restaurant where he and his team have been serving halal food for over two decades now.
-Bright flavors practically dance off the plate here with tender, marinated grilled chicken, sauteed onions and creamy garlic sauce in the chicken shish tawook platter.
+Bright flavors practically dance off the plate here with tender, marinated grilled chicken, sauteed onions, and creamy garlic sauce in the chicken shish tawook platter.
 Halal versions of American fast food favorites like crunchy fried chicken wings and loaded cheesesteaks round out the menu, too.
 4500 Walnut Street.

 Jezabel’s